jameswangz/github-shared-repository/README.markdown

 original Github plugin), the trigger scripts could also be part of the plugin but currently it works well, if I'm in scheduler I may move the feature to the plugin to decrease the installation complexity.

+The idea is alrough we have multiple jobs we'll only have one shared git repository(and this is why this plugin named for), this is helpful because if we have a full repository copy for each job the disk usage will be quite large, I'll explain how to create a shared git repository in the Configuration part.

 # Installation Guide
 ## Install the trigger scripts
 The trigger scripts are written with ruby, most of the Linux releases have provided the builtin ruby environment,